About

 Artist Biography

-A gay Catholic working alongside his partner, trans-activist and visual artist Darren Sharapov, James writes music in a variety of styles: classical, pop, rock, musical theatre, jazz, and more.
-Pecore's eclectic music has been performed internationally, in such venues as Castle Bled in Slovenia, National Sawdust in Brooklyn, Trinity National Church in Seattle, Lawrence Chamber Music Festival in Wisconsin, and Hidden Valley Music Seminars in California.
+Writing across and between genres—classical, pop, rock, musical theatre, and jazz—James collaborates with musicians, filmmakers, and visual artists to build stories in sound.
+His music has been performed internationally at Castle Bled in Slovenia, National Sawdust in Brooklyn, Trinity National Church in Seattle, the Lawrence Chamber Music Festival in Wisconsin, and Hidden Valley Music Seminars in California.

-As a composer, James Pecore has studied Music at Columbia University with Peter Susser, Maestro Jeffrey Milarsky, Georg Friedrich Haas, and more.
-Pecore has also studied musical theatre with Lisa Rothe and Anna Jacobs, playwriting with Andy Bragen, and literary analysis with Erik Gray.
+James studied Music at Columbia University, where his mentors included Peter Susser, Maestro Jeffrey Milarsky, and Georg Friedrich Haas.
+He has also studied musical theatre with Lisa Rothe and Anna Jacobs, playwriting with Andy Bragen, and literary analysis with Erik Gray.

 Mentors